psliitkgp/psliitkgp.github.io/_members/Subhajit_Dutta.md

 publications: 'author^=*Subhajit'

 teaser: >
-    enior Research Fellow at the Indian Institute of Technology, Kharagpur, contributing to advancements in On chip and on-fiber photonic and optoelectronic devices.
+    Senior Research Fellow at the Indian Institute of Technology, Kharagpur, contributing to advancements in On chip and on-fiber photonic and optoelectronic devices.
 The work involves designing, Fabrication, Analysis.

 profile:
     name: Subhajit Dutta
     position: Senior Research Scholar